It’s science: Early bedtimes—and the routines behind them—make *everyone* happier

 Is it bedtime yet?
 Whether the day was calm or busy, a lot of mental and physical energy goes into being and raising a kid.
 Some days fly by, while others never seem to end.
-Either way, when the evening rolls around everyone is ready to call it a night to get the rest they need to thrive tomorrow.
+Either way, when the evening rolls around everyone is ready to call it a night with early bedtimes to get the rest they need to thrive tomorrow.

 According to the American Academy of Pediatrics, children up to age 5 need between 10 and 14 hours of sleep per day, including naps.
 But families have to take steps to ensure littles are getting those quality hours in.